mutagen-io/mutagen/BUILDING.md

     go run scripts/build.go --help

-The build script can do three different types of builds: slim (with support for the local system only), testing (with support for a selection of common platforms used in testing), and release (used for generating complete release artifacts). macOS is currently the only platform that supports doing release builds, because the macOS binaries require cgo support for file monitoring.
+The build script can do four different types of builds: `local` (with support for the local system only), `slim` (with support for a selection of common platforms used in testing), `release` (used for generating complete release artifacts), and `release-slim` (used for generating complete release artifacts for a selection of common platforms used in testing). macOS is currently the only platform that supports doing `release` builds, because the macOS binaries require cgo support for file monitoring.

 All artifacts from the build are placed in a `build` directory at the root of the Mutagen source tree.
 As a convenience, artifacts built for the current